 Foothills Land Conservancy is dedicated to protecting, preserving, and enhancing the lands and environments of the Southern Appalachian region and promoting the character of the land for the benefit of the general public, now and in the future.

 Foothills primarily works with landowners, who wish to permanently preserve their property in it’s natural state or as a working farm, through a voluntary and customizable agreement called a conservation easement.
 A conservation easement is a legal contract between a landowner and FLC describing what activities may take place on a property in order to protect the land’s conservation values.
 When an easement is signed and recorded, the landowner and FLC continue to work together to protect the property.
 Landowners continue to own, use and live on the land.

-FLC is a 501(c)(3) and does not receive any financial assistance from local, state or federal governments.
+FLC is a 501(c)(3) organization and does not receive any financial assistance from local, state or federal governments.
 Foothills relies on individual and corporate contributions solely to sustain their organization, land acquisition and stewardship funds.

 To learn more about this history of Foothills as an organization, please click here.